dart-lang/site-www/src/resources/dartpad-best-practices.md

 This guide introduces DartPad, a tool for creating effective and engaging educational content for Dart and Flutter users.
-It provides you, the tutorial authors, with advice, tips, and examples for using DartPad.
+It provides you, the tutorial author, with advice, tips, and examples for using DartPad.

 ## What is DartPad?